 |This summer have fun, make a difference, and CHANGE NEW HAVEN!|

-President Richard C. Levin established the President's Public Service Fellowship in 1994 to provide expanded opportunities for Yale students to work on behalf of economic development, human development, and neighborhood revitalization with public sector and nonprofit organizations in the City of New Haven.
+The President's Public Service Fellowship was established in 1994 to provide expanded opportunities for Yale students to work on behalf of economic development, human development, and neighborhood revitalization with public sector and nonprofit organizations in the City of New Haven.

 The President's Public Service Fellowship has built a strong reputation with organizations in New Haven, and has created a legacy of current Yale students and recent graduates who have a sophisticated view of community development and remain active in community building in New Haven and in other cities.

 More than 600 Yale University undergraduate, graduate and professional students have contributed more than 210,000 hours of community service to New Haven nonprofit and public sector agencies as President's Public Service Fellows since 1994.

 Fellowship Selection and Application

 In the past, Fellows have been selected from a competitive applicant pool of more than 150 students, and in 2014 the Fellowship expects to offer placements to 30 to 35 qualified applicants.

 Students not in their final year of study may apply for placements proposed by New Haven agencies.
 Student a pplications and additional information will be posted in December on the Undergraduate and Grad/Professional instruction pages.

 For the summer of 2014, placements can be for any consecutive period of eight to eleven weeks between May 27 and August 8, 2014.
 Yale will pay a taxable stipend directly to students, ranging from $4,400 to $7,800, based on experience, degree pending, and weeks worked.